NewcastleRSE-Training/intro-to-version-control/activity-2.md

 git log

 14. Create a new directory
-mkdir spaceships
+mkdir resources

 15. Check status
 git log
 NOTE: Git does not track directories, it tracks files.
 So you won’t see the newly created directory.
 It will only appear after you added some files to the directories.

-16. Create two files, apollo-11 and sputnik-1 in the spaceships directory
+16. Create two files, text-1 and text-2 in the resources directory

-touch spaceships/apollo-11
+touch resources/text-1
-touch spaceships/sputnik-1
+touch resources/text-2

 17. Check status
 git status

-You should now be able to see the  spaceships directory as being untracked
+You should now be able to see the  resources directory as being untracked
-18. You can add all the files in a directory at once by adding the directory git add spaceships
+18. You can add all the files in a directory at once by adding the directory git add resources

 19. Check the status
 git status
-You should now see the that two files in the directory, spaceships, are staged.
+You should now see the that two files in the directory, resources, are staged.

 20. Commit the files
-git commit -m "Add some initial thoughts on spaceships"
+git commit -m "Adding some files to resources"